 22. Vitamin D

 What does it do?
 Vitamin D significantly contributes to joint and bone health.
 It also helps to regulate calcium metabolism in the body.

 Does it work?
-According to the journal Therapeutic Advances in Endocrinology and Metabolism, low levels of vitamin D can contribute to the onset and progressive symptoms of RA.
+According to a 2012 study, low levels of vitamin D can contribute to the onset and progressive symptoms of RA.
 The more significant the deficiency, the more severe RA symptoms could be.

 Dosage: Making sure you get outside in the sunshine may help.
 But being outdoors isn’t enough to provide the body with its daily vitamin D requirement.
 Food sources of vitamin D include salmon, canned tuna fish, and fortified milk.

 The biggest point to take away from this article is that all of the supplements listed need more research.
 All of them need better evidence before they can be solidly recommended for RA.